panacotar/feet/README.md

 # Feet

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/feet`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+This gem was developed part of a group study of the [Rebuilding Rails](https://rebuilding-rails.com/) book by [Noah Gibbs](https://github.com/noahgibbs).

-TODO: Delete this and the text above, and describe your gem
+**Ruby on Feet** is a baby Rails-like MVC framework and replicates some of the main features of Rails (see the Usage section).

 ## Installation

 In your Rack application, add `feet` in your Gemfile

   $ get 'feet'

 And then run `bundle install`

 Install the gem and add to the application's Gemfile by executing:

   $ bundle add feet

 If bundler is not being used to manage dependencies, install the gem by executing:

   $ gem install feet

 Use Feet in your app.
 An example app